PLC-lang/rusty/book/src/arch/codegen.md

 ```

 The compiler will flatten these type of arrays to a single-dimension.
 To accomplish that, it calculates the total
-length by mulitplying the sizes of all dimensions :
+length by mulitplying the sizes of all dimensions:

 ```ignore
     0..5 x 2..5 x 0..1
       6  x   4  x   2  = 64
 ```

-So the array `x : ARRAY[0..5, 2..5, 0..1] OF INT;` will be generated as :
+So the array `x : ARRAY[0..5, 2..5, 0..1] OF INT;` will be generated as:

 ```llvm
 @x = global [64 x i16] zeroinitializer
 ```

-This means that such a multidimensional array must be initialized like a single-dimensional array :
+This means that such a multidimensional array must be initialized like a single-dimensional array:

 - *wrong*